I love you, anonymous citizen*

 your only worldly possessions—

-behind the wheel inching slowly forward
+behind the wheel, inching slowly forward

-toward the barrier: you, random stranger
+toward the barrier.
+You, random stranger,

-who recognized the violinist playing
+recognized the violinist who played

 months ago near midnight in a cafe,